Brief generation is in private beta. Join the waitlist for a free pilot brief. Join waitlist →

 Get the first brief free at launch.

-We're shipping the USSC data layer in May 2026.
+We're finalizing the USSC data layer.
 Join the waitlist with your email and we'll send you a pilot Sentencing Snapshot for one of your federal cases at no charge — and a $50 credit toward your first paid brief.

 Every claim in a BenchRecon brief traces to the USSC public datafile vintage from which it was drawn.
 Read the methodology →